 Official and open sources

-The article is original.
+Shipbuilding and Marine Equipment in Turkiye: B2B Potential Map is original.
 It does not copy competitor websites, closed market reports or supplier-directory prose.
-Sources are official statistics, public-sector guidance, open data portals, CC BY/CC0 style data references or public information used for interpretation and checklist design.
+The sources below are used as official or open references for Shipbuilding and Marine Equipment interpretation and checklist design.

-These links are used for national context, product-requirement thinking and verification workflow design.
-They do not replace buyer-side legal, customs or regulatory advice for a live order.
+For the potential map angle, these links support national context, product-requirement thinking and verification workflow design.
+They do not replace buyer-side legal, customs or regulatory advice for a live Shipbuilding and Marine Equipment order.

 - NIST Manufacturing Extension PartnershipU.S. federal public information for manufacturing capability and process-improvement framing.